benlau6/benlau6.github.io/src/content/notes/hypothesis_testing.md

 ## One liners

 - Type I error is rejecting a true null hypothesis, i.e. false positive.
 While Type II error is failing to reject a false null hypothesis, i.e. false negative.
+- P-value is the type I error, while power is 1 - type II error.
+So power is the probability of rejecting a false null hypothesis, i.e. true positive.

 ## Types of statistical tests